rbouckaert/DeveloperManual/README.md

 One reason coverage can be lower is if the ESSs are too small, which can be easily checked by looking at the minimum ESS for the log entry.
 If these values are much below 200 the chain length should be increased to be sure any low coverage is not due to insufficient convergence of the MCMC chain.

+## Model misspecification by using empirical estimates (e.g. frequencies)

+When using empirical frequencies, these frequencies can bias estimates of other parameters (like gamma shape for gamma rate heterogeneity), causing low coverage for these parameters.
+Especially for short sequences, empirical estimates can be far away from the frequencies used to generate the data.
+For that reason, empirical frequencies should be avoided, and estimated frequencies used instead.

+Another argument against empirical frequencies is that it is double dipping: using the data to both estimate frequencies and ....

 ## Low coverage

 The occasional 91 is acceptable (the 95% HPD = 90 to 98 probability the implementation is correct) but coverage below 90 almost surely indicate an issue with the model or operator implementation.
 Also, coverage of 99 or 100 should be looked at with suspicion -- it may indicate overly wide uncertainty intervals.